How To Lock a Formula in Excel

 Now you have unlocked the spreadsheet, you can select to lock only the function cells in it.

-Step 4Now press the Ctrl + 1 keyboard shortcut to open the Format Cells window again.
-Select the Locked option on the Protection tab.
-Click OK to close the Format Cells window.
+- Now, press the Ctrl + 1 keyboard shortcut to open the Format Cells window again, select the Locked option on the Protection tab and then click OK to close the Format Cells window.

 Nothing locks until you have applied for spreadsheet protection.
 To protect the sheet: